6 Conclusions, applications, and perspectives

 The benefits of using of multiscale models of biological tissue in clinical context are well identified.
 They are directly connected to the development of “numerical twins” to test surgical and monitoring proceedures or drugs.
 One aim of modeling efforts is thus to provide tools that would be used routinely in the clinic, or tools that would be used for treatment design or clinical research purposes.

 As an example of the first use case, we can highlight the start-up led by François Kimmig.
 This company, named AnaestAssist, is the result of a collaboration between the Inria MΞDISIM team and the Anesthesia and Intensive Care unit at Lariboisière Hospital (APHP).
-AnaestAssist aims to provide an enhanced monitoring solution integrated with an alert and decision support tool.
+AnaestAssist aims at providing an enhanced monitoring solution integrated with an alert and decision support tool.
 By utilizing real-time simulations that interact with data, AnaestAssist predicts the cardiovascular response to anesthetic pharmacology during surgery, thereby reducing the risk of hypotension.

 To illustrate the second use case, we can mention the work of Pr Linari’s group (PhysioLab, University of Florence), who is involved in a synergistic european research project with clinicians on investigating the role of titin in skeletal muscle disorders and trying to correlate the phenotype to the genotype.
 One aspect of the methodology consists in testing samples from patients to measure the functional consequences of the genetic variations and finally improve the clinical diagnostic pipeline for skeletal muscle disorder.
 Modeling could be used to supplement this kind of procedure with simulations to bring additional mechanistic insight into clinical diagnostic and decision in the context of genetic cardiomyopathies.